bgveenstra/fundamentals/02_chapter/05_exercise.md

 ##![Your Turn](../assets/exercise.png) Your Turn

-In this exercise, you'll write your first **hyperlinks**: those wonderful, clickable links that get you from one place to another on the web!
+In this exercise, you'll work with **hyperlinks**: those wonderful, clickable links that get you from one place to another on the web!

 When complete, your output should look like this: